-The PhD program in nursing is designed to prepare scholars to be research scientists, educators, and leaders who seek to improve health across the life span with a concentration on urban, vulnerable, and underserved populations.
-Graduates are expected to lead interdisciplinary research initiatives that advance nursing science through knowledge development and scholarly inquiry.
+The advanced entry (Post-MSN) PhD program in nursing prepares research scientists, educators, and leaders who seek to improve health and healthcare across the life span with an emphasis on urban, vulnerable, and underserved populations.
+Graduates are expected to lead research initiatives that advance nursing science through knowledge development and interdisciplinary scholarly inquiry.

-Students will study with nursing faculty whose research programs address questions that extend across a broad health spectrum, from illness and self-management through health promotion.
-Collectively, the faculty have expertise in a variety of research interests, such as health issues of women, children, and families; HIV; cancer; mental health; depression; substance abuse; and perinatal injury.
+Students will study with nursing faculty whose research addresses questions that extend across a broad health spectrum, including health promotion, risk prevention, and self-management of chronic conditions.
+Collectively, the faculty have a variety of expertise and interests, such as health issues of women, children, and families; HIV; cancer; mental health; depression; and substance use.

-In addition, students will have an opportunity to study with faculty from other Northeastern departments.
-Our close collaborations with the university’s Institute on Urban Health Research, School of Public Policy and Urban Affairs, as well as with several Boston-area academic health centers, provide opportunities to work across disciplines and to access populations and sites essential for completing a dissertation.
+In addition, students will have an opportunity to study with faculty from other Northeastern departments, as well as with other Boston-area researchers.
+This collaboration allows students to work across disciplines and to access populations and sites essential for completing a dissertation.
 Visit the Northeastern University Faculty Research site for more information.

 Complete all courses and requirements listed below unless otherwise indicated.

 A grade of B or higher is required in all course work.

 |NRSG 7700||The Science of Nursing||3|